infinum/eightshift-docs/website/forms/javascript/state/how-to-use.md

 ## Example

-In this example we are using the `esFormsJsFormLoaded` event to initialize our form JavaScript.
+In this example we are using the `esFormsJsFormLoaded` event to initialize our form in JavaScript.

 ```js
 import domReady from '@wordpress/dom-ready';